HerbertKoelman/cpp-logger/README.md

 Finished .info-file creation
 ```

 The command `lcov --summary coverage.info` displays the coverage information.
-As you can see this include the system header files.
-To limit the report to your code you can remove unwanted coverage information by using the command `lcov` like this:
+As you can see, this include the system header files.
+To limit the report to your code, you can remove unwanted coverage information by using the command `lcov` like this:
 ```
 $ lcov --remove coverage.info '/usr/*' --output-file coverage.info
 Reading tracefile coverage.info
 Removing /usr/include/c++/8/atomic
-Removing /usr/include/c++/8/bits/alloc_traits.h
-Removing /usr/include/c++/8/bits/allocator.h
-Removing /usr/include/c++/8/bits/basic_string.h
 ...
 Removing /usr/include/c++/8/tuple
 Removing /usr/include/c++/8/utility